semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 The principle is simple: Elasticsearch assumes that **each line of your request's data is a JSON object**, containing the type of query you are making
-(*index*, *create*, *delete*), and information about it, such as index's name, type's name, etc. **The following line must contain the data you are indexing or creating.** In the case of a *delete*, no data are required (and thus, Elasticsearch assumes that for *delete*, the following line is a new set of instructions).
+(*index*, *create*, *delete*), and information about it, such as index's name, type's name, etc. **The following line must contain the data you are indexing or creating.** In the case of a *delete*, no data is required (and thus, Elasticsearch assumes that for *delete*, the following line is a new set of instructions).

 For example, the following data could be used to batch index some Game Of Thrones' characters: